How to recover from a bad sender reputation?

 TrustedSource is a service provided by McAfee.
 It includes reputation scores for URL, IP address, domain, etc.

-• Maintain a good SPF and DKIM record
+2. Maintain a good SPF and DKIM record

-SPF* specifies the IP addresses that are authorized to send emails on a sender’s behalf.
-DKIM* is a digital signature secured with encryption to validate a domain’s identity.
-It indicates that messages have not been modified during transit.
 Together, these authentication methods work to identify the credibility of sending IP addresses and domains.
 SPF failure indicates spoofing and leads to emails not getting delivered at all.
-DKIM failure leads to emails getting into spam or facing rejection by the server.
+DKIM failure leads to emails getting into spam or being rejected by the server.
 Thus, these must be carefully published in the DNS.

-• Follow a strict DMARC regime
+3. Follow a strict DMARC regime

 It involves:

-1. matching SPF and DKIM records of an email
+1. Matching SPF and DKIM records of an email

-2. taking specified action when authentication records fail, and
+2. Taking specified action when authentication records fail, and

-• Ensure IP and Domain warming
+4. Ensure IP and Domain warming

-• Practice email list hygiene
+5. Practice email list hygiene

 Email list hygiene or email scrubbing is the process of removing inactive contacts from mailing lists.
 Having active subscribers on the list lowers bounce rates and increases deliverability.
 This practice should be followed in a routine.

-• Use double opt-ins, don’t buy email lists
+6. Use double opt-ins, don’t buy email lists

 Double opt-ins are a smart way to secure the consent of recipients to receive your emails.
 Purchased email lists can expose you to spam traps, or worse, getting blacklisted by ISPs.
 Always use double opt-in methods to build mailing lists.

-Monitor your reputation
+7. Monitor your reputation

 Conclusion

-marketing emails at scale.
-Understanding and following the above best practices result in consistent inbox placement, high user engagement, and improved KPIs.
+It is challenging to create a good email sender reputation and even more challenging to maintain it while sending marketing emails at scale.
+Understanding and following the above best practices results in consistent inbox placement, high user engagement, and improved KPIs.

 Netcore Cloud’s AI-powered email platform can uplift your email program and boost your ROI.
 Our email wizards can help you assess, analyze, strategize, and achieve email marketing goals.
 Connect with us to understand how you can benefit from our expertise and experience – we send over 17 billion emails a month for businesses across 18 countries.